carpentries-incubator/machine-learning-novice-python/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This lesson was designed for researchers interested in applying machine learning approaches for prediction and classification.
-Following health narratives using anonymised, real-world patient data, we cover common terminology around data preparation and resampling, model building, and evaluation.
-The lesson is a prerequisite for the other lessons in the machine learning curriculum.
+This lesson provides an introduction to some of the common methods and terminologies used in machine learning research.
+We cover areas such as data preparation and resampling, model building, and model evaluation.

+It is a prerequisite for the other lessons in the machine learning curriculum.
+In later lessons we explore tree-based models for prediction, neural networks for image classification, and responsible machine learning.

+## Scenario: Prediction of patient outcomes in the intensive care

+Intensive care units are home to sophisticated monitoring systems, helping carers to support the lives of the sickest patients within a hospital.
+These monitoring systems produce large volumes of data that could be used to improve patient care.

+One potential use of the data is to predict the outcome of patients using information available on the day of admission.
+The predictions may be helpful for resource planning and to assist with family discussions.
+Prediction is a task that is well-suited to machine learning.

+We will be using a set of data that has been extracted from the eICU Collaborative Research Database, a publicly available dataset comprising deidentified physiological data collected from critically ill patients.

 <!-- this is an html comment -->